 IFRS 9 permits that a financial instrument, which is considered to have low credit risk on the reporting date, needs not be assessed for significant increase in credit risk since its initial recognition.
-CBN expect banks to exercise this simplification in limited circumstances.
-Accordingly, banks are required to use this simplification for only risk free and gilt edged securities.
+CBN expects OFIs to exercise this simplification in limited circumstances.
+Accordingly, OFIs are required to use this simplification for only risk free and gilt edged securities.